creativeprojects/gopenhab/README.md

 # Limitations of the mock openHAB server for testing

 - When the server receives a `command` event, it doesn't follow with any corresponding `state` event.
 You need to publish the `state` events manually if you need them in your tests.

+# Compatibility

+The library supports API version 3 to 6.

+At some point in time, this library was tested with openHAB version:
+- 2.5
+- 3.0
+- 3.1
+- 3.2
+- 3.3
+- 3.4
+- 4.0
+- 4.1